vimlet/eon/eon-framework/README.md

 <strong>Fast, Light & Productive UX</strong>
 </p>

-vComet is an **ultra light and fast web framework** that focuses on user experience and developer experience, allowing you to create intuitive interfaces across any device with little effort. vComet harness state of the art technologies to provide a smooth developing experience without compromising **compatibility and performance**, so you can stay highly productive while retaining full control of your user interface.
+eon is an **ultra light and fast web framework** that focuses on user experience and developer experience, allowing you to create intuitive interfaces across any device with little effort. eon harness state of the art technologies to provide a smooth developing experience without compromising **compatibility and performance**, so you can stay highly productive while retaining full control of your user interface.

-Bundled with vComet there is a comprehensive library of **flexible and themeable** components that will suit most of your needs but you can also create your own with ease.
+Bundled with eon there is a comprehensive library of **flexible and themeable** components that will suit most of your needs but you can also create your own with ease.

-At is heart vComet takes care of the hassles of user interface creation, effectively simplifying a plethora of issues that any interface designer faces in a daily basis (compatibility, performance, responsiveness, data binding, extensibility...) so you can stay focused on what really matters, your app!
+At is heart eon takes care of the hassles of user interface creation, effectively simplifying a plethora of issues that any interface designer faces in a daily basis (compatibility, performance, responsiveness, data binding, extensibility...) so you can stay focused on what really matters, your app!

 ## Features

 * **Light:** Core of less than 16kb (minified and gzipped).
 * **Fast:** With its asynchronous patterns and natively supported specs.
-* **Intuitive:** The DOM is your API; HTML and JavaScript are enough to work with vComet.
+* **Intuitive:** The DOM is your API; HTML and JavaScript are enough to work with eon.
 * **Semantic:** Non-verbose declarative and programmatic API.
 * **Templating:** Data binding capabilities.
 * **Compatible:** Designed for all modern browsers.